-- 4.1.1 An employee that works in an individual school should inform the Headteacher immediately if they have any serious concerns that they consider fall within the scope of this policy.
-This applies to all concerns and especially to concerns about child safety. - 4.1.2 Administrative staff working in the GTAT hub should inform the Executive Headteacher immediately if they have any serious concerns that they consider fall within the scope of this policy.
-This applies to all concerns and especially to concerns about child safety.
-Any concerns raised about the Executive Headteacher should be reported directly to the Chair of the Trust Board. - 4.1.3 Staff working across multiple schools should inform the Headteacher immediately (of the school where the concern is raised) if they have any serious concerns that they consider fall within the scope of this policy.
-This applies to all concerns and especially to concerns about child safety. - 4.1.4 If the employee believes that the Headteacher or other senior staff at the school may be involved in the matter of concern, an approach may be made direct to the chair of the local governor body. - 4.1.5 Concerns may be raised verbally but it is more effective if employees put their concerns in writing.
+- 4.1.1 An employee should inform the Headteacher immediately if they have any serious concerns that they consider fall within the scope of this policy.
+This applies to all concerns and especially to concerns about child safety. - 4.1.2 If the employee believes that the Headteacher or other senior staff at the school may be involved in the matter of concern, an approach may be made direct to Governors. - 4.1.3 Concerns may be raised verbally but it is more effective if employees put their concerns in writing.
 Employees are encouraged to put their name to their allegation.
-Concerns expressed anonymously will be considered at the discretion of the Governors. - 4.1.6 Any written concerns should set out: - The background and history of the concern (giving relevant names, dates and places where possible) - The reason why the employee is particularly concerned about the situation - Details of any other possible witnesses to the concern - 4.1.7 Although an employee is not expected to prove, beyond doubt, the truth of an allegation, they will need to demonstrate to the person they contact that there are sufficient and reasonable grounds for their concern. - 4.1.8 Employees are encouraged to contact their Trade Union representative for support and guidance on how to raise a concern. - 4.1.9 Where a concern relates to possible criminal activity, employees can raise matters directly with the Police.
+Concerns expressed anonymously will be considered at the discretion of the Governors. - 4.1.4 Any written concerns should set out: - The background and history of the concern (giving relevant names, dates and places where possible) - The reason why the employee is particularly concerned about the situation - Details of any other possible witnesses to the concern - 4.1.5 Although an employee is not expected to prove, beyond doubt, the truth of an allegation, they will need to demonstrate to the person they contact that there are sufficient and reasonable grounds for their concern. - 4.1.6 Employees are encouraged to contact their Trade Union representative for support and guidance on how to raise a concern. - 4.1.7 Where a concern relates to possible criminal activity, employees can raise matters directly with the Police.